What Is Zoledronic Acid (Zometa®)?

-Zometa (zolendronic acid) is a bisphosphonate medication that is indicated for individuals with bone metastases from tumors (cancer that has spread to the bones).
-Zometa can be used with other cancer medications, such as chemotherapy.
-Zometa is also indicated for the treatment of hypercalcemia of malignancy, otherwise known as excess calcium in the body as a result of cancer that has spread to the bones.
-In prostate cancer, Zometa can be used after an individual’s cancer has progressed after exposure to at least one hormone therapy.
-When used to treat cancer that has spread to the bones, Zometa is given as an intervenous (IV) infusion once every 3-4 weeks.
-Zometa is often co-administered with oral calcium and vitamin D supplements.
+Zometa® (zoledronic acid) is a bisphosphonate medication that is indicated for certain individuals with bone metastases from solid tumors (cancer that has spread to the bones) or multiple myeloma (a specific form of blood cancer).
+Zoledronic acid can be used with other cancer medications, such as chemotherapy.
+Zoledronic acid is also indicated for the treatment of hypercalcemia of malignancy, otherwise known as excess calcium in the blood as a result of cancer that has spread to the bones.
+In prostate cancer, zoledronic acid can be used after an individual’s cancer has progressed after exposure to at least one hormone therapy.
+When used to treat cancer that has spread to the bones, zoledronic acid is given as an intervenous (IV) infusion, typically once every 3-4 weeks.
+Zoledronic acid is often co-administered with oral calcium and vitamin D supplements.

-Individuals taking Zometa should be monitored for dehydration, changes in kidney function, changes to the jaw bone, extreme joint, muscle or bone pain, hypocalcemia (too little calcium in the blood), and femoral bone fractures.1
+Individuals taking zoledronic acid should be monitored for dehydration, changes in kidney function, changes to the jaw bone, extreme joint, muscle or bone pain, hypocalcemia (too little calcium in the blood), and femoral bone fractures.1

-What are the possible side effects of Zometa?
+What are the possible side effects of zoledronic acid?

-Multiple clinical trials evaluated the safety and efficacy of Zometa across many different conditions.
-The most common side effects of Zometa include nausea, fatigue, anemia (low iron in the blood), constipation, vomiting, fever, bone pain, diarrhea, and problems breathing This is not an exhaustive list of all potential side effects of Zometa.
-Talk to your healthcare provider or pharmacist for further information.1
+Multiple clinical trials evaluated the safety and efficacy of zoledronic acid across many different conditions.
+The most common side effects of zoledronic acid include nausea, fatigue, anemia (low iron in the blood), constipation, vomiting, fever, bone pain, and problems breathing.
+These are not all the possible side effects of zoledronic acid.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with zoledronic acid.1

-Several serious side effects can accompany Zometa including potentially developing severe musculoskeletal pain, femoral bone fractures, or destruction of the jaw.
-It’s important to take good care of your teeth and visit your dentist prior to starting Zometa, as well as let them know that you will be taking the medication.
+Several serious side effects can accompany zoledronic acid including potentially developing severe musculoskeletal pain, femoral bone fractures, or destruction of the jaw.
+It’s important to take good care of your teeth and visit your dentist prior to starting zoledronic acid, as well as let them know that you will be taking the medication.
 Alert your doctor immediately if you notice any of the following symptoms:

 - Severe bone, joint, or muscle pain